jumps-are-op/jumps-are-op/README.md

-I am jumps are op
+Hello, I am `jumps are op`

-just a random smart guy
+just a random smart guy who love jumps and jumping in general. :)